Native Bird Care of Sisters, Oregon

 PictureDo I eat where I poop?

-Sick and dying birds are still showing up at feeders all across the country.
+Sick birds are still showing up at feeders all across the country.
 Mainly these are Pine Siskins ill with Salmonella, a bacterial infection.

-*If you have a sick bird - remove the feeders for a week or two.
-The sick one may stick around, if so try to catch him so you can get to rescue.
-Leave feeders down until the sick birds have dispersed.
+*1) If you have a sick bird - remove the feeders for a week or two.
+Take found sick birds to a rescue.

 *Continue feeding ONLY if you are able/willing to keep the feeders cleaned and disinfected, and able to do this frequently.
-Accumulation of fecal matter - poop - is how this disease is spread (and also saliva).
-Salmonella lasts a long time, so not bleaching is not an option.
-See below on how to do this right!
+Fecal matter and saliva are how this disease is spread.
+Salmonella survives freezing, and hot temps, and lasts a long time in the environment.
+Bleach is necessary (not vinegar!).
+Instructions below.

-*If you saw or are seeing more than one or two sick birds, please assess your feeders for their safety in terms of disease spread.
+*If you are seeing more than one or two sick birds, please change your feeders as they are likely spreading disease.
 See below.

 PictureIf birds can poop onto the food, then they are contaminating the food.